 \section{Conclusion}

-In this paper, we surveyed 390 technical papers on large model safety, encompassing Vision Foundation Models (VFMs), Large Language Models (LLMs), Vision-Language Pretraining (VLP) models, Vision-Language Models (VLMs), Diffusion Models (DMs), and large-model-powered agents.
-We provided a comprehensive taxonomy of threats and defenses, highlighting the evolving challenges these models face.
-Despite notable progress, numerous open challenges remain, particularly in understanding the fundamental vulnerabilities of large models, establishing comprehensive safety evaluations, developing scalable and effective defense mechanisms, and ensuring sustainable data practices.
-More importantly, achieving safe AI will require collective efforts from the global research community and international collaboration.
-We hope this paper could serve as a useful resource for researchers and practitioners, driving ongoing efforts to build safe, robust and trustworthy large-scale models.
+In this paper, we conducted a comprehensive survey of safety research on Vision Foundation Models (VFMs), Large Language Models (LLMs), Vision-Language Pretraining (VLP) models, Vision-Language Models (VLMs), Diffusion Models (DMs), and large model powered Agents.
+We presented a comprehensive taxonomy of existing threats and defenses, highlighting the evolving challenges these models face.
+Despite significant progress, many open challenges remain, particularly in understanding the fundamental vulnerabilities of large models, establishing robust safety evaluation protocols, and developing scalable, proactive, and integrated defense.
+Achieving safe AI will require not only technical advances but also collective action from the global research community and international collaboration.
+We hope this paper serves as a valuable resource for researchers and practitioners, helping to drive ongoing efforts to build safe, robust, and trustworthy large-scale AI systems.